 Centrifugal pumps, as typical rotating fluid machinery, have been widely used in various ships and warships because of their compact structure and small size level.
 In ship machinery and equipment, the pump equipment accounts for 15%-30%, of which more than 70% are centrifugal pumps.
-In the operation process of the centrifugal pumps, the cavitation is often found in the flow field.
-The cavitation is a phenomenon in which vapor bubbles or air bubbles in a liquid are formed at pressures lower than the saturation vapor pressure [1, 2].
-When the fluid flows through the impeller of a centrifugal pump, the cavitation occurs if the pressure in some areas drops, noted as the "vapor core theory" [3].
-Accordingly, if air bubbles exist in the liquid, the growth of bubbles will lead to the cavitation [4, 5].
-The occurrence of cavitation will destroy the conveying media continuity of the centrifugal pump, resulting in the efficiency drop of the centrifugal pumps and generating noise and wheezing [6, 7].
-In addition, the air bubbles will collapse when transported to the high-pressure region, releasing shock waves and micro-jets to permanently damage the surfaces of the pump components [8, 9].
-As a result, it is essential to analyze the of the cavitation of the centrifugal pump flow field to improving the anti-cavitation performance and stability of the centrifugal pumps.
+In the operation process of the centrifugal pumps, cavitation is often found in the flow field.
+The cavitation is a phenomenon in which vapour bubbles or air bubbles in a liquid are formed at pressures lower than the saturation vapor pressure [1, 2].
+When the fluid flows through the impeller of a centrifugal pump, cavitation occurs if the pressure in some areas drops, noted as in the "vapor core theory" [3].
+Accordingly, if air bubbles exist in the liquid, the growth of bubbles will lead to cavitation [4].
+The occurrence of cavitation will destroy the conveying media continuity of the centrifugal pump, resulting in the efficiency drop of the centrifugal pumps and generating noise and wheezing [5,6].
+In addition, air bubbles will collapse when transported to the high-pressure region, releasing shock waves and micro-jets to permanently damage the surfaces of the pump components [7, 8].
+As a result, it is essential to analyze the cavitation of the centrifugal pump flow field to improve the anti-cavitation performance and stability of the centrifugal pumps.

-Due to the limitations of objective experimental conditions, the computational fluid dynamics (CFD) is a suitable tool for numerical calculations on the cavitation of the centrifugal pumps [10-12].
-Many difficult-to-observe cavitation can be analyzed using the CFD simulation [13].
-Hirschi et al. [14] predicted the performance degradation of the centrifugal pumps by comparing the cavitation simulation and with model testing results considering the effect of the diffusers on the performance of the pumps in the cavitation flow.
-Li et al. [15] used the CFD simulation and experimental verification to investigate the cavitation phenomenon of liquid-gas two-phase flow inside the centrifugal pump to optimize the impeller structural parameters.
+Due to the limitations of objective experimental conditions, computational fluid dynamics (CFD) is a suitable tool for numerical calculations on the cavitation of centrifugal pumps [9-11].
+Many difficult-to-observe cavitation can be analyzed using the CFD simulation [12].
+Hirschi et al. [13] predicted the performance degradation of the centrifugal pumps by comparing the cavitation simulation and with model testing results considering the effect of the diffusers on the performance of the pumps in the cavitation flow.
+Li et al. [14] used the CFD simulation and experimental verification to investigate the cavitation phenomenon of liquid-gas two-phase flow inside the centrifugal pump to optimize the impeller structural parameters.
 Although the CFD is useful for centrifugal pump simulation, a proper meshing number for the CFD model is needed to determine the size of the calculation domain and to obtain more detailed flow field information.
-The increase in the meshing number will inevitably increase the requirements on computer performance, including processing e-mail: jdz@ouc.edu.cn power and memory capacity, which will lead to a significant increase in computation time in the flow field simulation.
+The increase in the meshing number will inevitably increase the requirements on computer performance, including processing power and memory capacity, which will lead to a significant increase in computation time in the flow field simulation.
 Moreover, the CFD mainly describes the macroscopic level of the flow field, while the microscopic study of the flow field still needs to be improved.
-To shorten the computation time and reduce the solution dimension of the simulation model, the dynamic mode decomposition (DMD) method based on the singular value decomposition (SVD) is employed in this study to conduct in-depth analysis of the characterization of the cavitation flow field in the centrifugal pumps with the purpose of rapid downscaling the flow field.
+To shorten the computation time and reduce the solution dimension of the simulation model, the dynamic mode decomposition (DMD) method based on the singular value decomposition (SVD) is employed in this study to conduct an in-depth analysis of the characterization of the cavitation flow field in the centrifugal pumps with the purpose of rapid downscaling the flow field.